Affording Graduate School

 Aquinas offers need-based financial aid to both new applicants and current students in degree or certificate programs.

 In order to be considered for need based financial aid, students should submit their FAFSA and Aquinas Institute aid application with their program application.
 For Fall semester, priority deadline is January 28th, final deadline is August 1.
 Spring semester priority deadline is October 15th, final deadline is December 1.

 Click here for information and application forms.

 Federal Direct Student Loans

 Aquinas Institute of Theology’s financial aid and loan policy reflects our commitment to helping students pursue graduate theological study and careers of ministry and service to the Church.
 Although it may be necessary to borrow money, Aquinas urges students to do so with great care and only apply for loans that are financially necessary.
-Students may be eligible to apply for and receive Federal Unsubsidized Stafford Loans.
+Both new and returning students may be eligible to apply for and receive Federal Direct Unsubsidized Loans.